TerminalToolkit

 def shell_view(self, id: str):

-• id (str): Unique identifier of the target shell session.
+• id (str): The unique identifier of the shell session to view.

 shell_wait